Cal Student Central

 Reduced Course Load and Semesters of Financial Aid Eligibility

 Students with disabilities receiving financial aid may take a reduced course load of 6.0 - 11.0 units.
-Note: From Fall to Fall, you must complete 16 units.
 Discuss with your specialist if you have a need for a reduced course load.
-DSP will submit a Special Circumstances Form to the Financial Aid Office verifying your need for a reduced course load.

 The Financial Aid Office may extend semesters of financial aid eligibility for students on a reduced course load.

 If you need to withdraw, please note that if you withdraw and your last day of attendance is after the 60% point of the semester, you will keep all of your financial aid.
 If you withdraw before 60% of the semester has passed you will be expected to pay back at least part of your financial aid.
 For more information and deadline date, go to "Withdrawing and Your Financial Aid"

 In order to maintain satisfactory academic progress, you must complete the number of approved units you are enrolled in for any semester.
 Also, if you have submitted a Satisfactory Academic Progress Appeal, you must complete all units specified in the SAP agreement.